In order to bring you the best organic produce, some ingredients may differ from those depicted.

-In a large bowl, stir together 1 tablespoon [2 TBL] lemon juice, 2 tablespoons [¼ cup] oil, and as much sambal oelek as you like.
+In a large bowl, stir together the lemon-tahini dressing and as much sambal oelek as you like.
 Season to taste with salt and pepper.
 Add the cabbage, carrots, green parts of the scallions, and whole cilantro leaves and toss to coat.
 Season to taste with salt and pepper.

 Dredge and cook the fritters